 How to choose the right brand ambassador

-To choose the right student brand ambassador, you need to clearly define your campaign objectives.
+To choose the right student brand ambassador for your ambassador marketing strategy, you need to clearly define your campaign objectives.
 What is it that you want out of your campus marketing campaign?
 Your goals could include increasing your social media presence, advertising your product or service directly to students, or using a student to answer the questions or concerns from potential customers.
 Once you’ve defined your objective, you can seek out the right kinds of students to be a part of your campaign.

-At Refuel, while we have an organic database of current college students interested in becoming campus ambassadors, but we also find it important to custom recruit for each campaign.
+At Refuel, while we have an organic database of current college students interested in becoming potential brand ambassadors, but we also find it important to custom recruit for each campaign.
 Your campus ambassadors need to mirror your brand DNA, and our team of specialists ensures that happens.

 1. Use technology to train your ambassadors

 Bridging the gap between in-person interactions and the online world has been a skill everyone has mastered in this previous year, so implementing virtual training for your student ambassadors should be easy.
 Take advantage of collaboration and communication tools to make your ambassadors feel that they’re a part of a team and to keep them well-informed.